 Meet the Teachers!

 Regular flamenco classes in Portland are primarily taught by Laura Onizuka.
-Both Julie Pacheco-Toye and Laura teach beginning level classes.
+Julie Pacheco-Toye, Lindsay Magnuson, and Laura teach beginning level classes.
 Find out more about them below:

 Laura Onizuka, recipient of a 2011 Regional Arts and Culture Council Professional Development Grant has become a conduit of flamenco in the Pacific Northwest organizing classes, workshops, and events for the community.
 She is motivated by teaching and loves learning, laughing, and growing alongside her students.
 Twice a year she takes groups of students from all over the world to Spain to experience flamenco in its birthplace and to continue her own study of this complex art form.
 Laura has trained with such esteemed artists as: Mercedes Ruíz, Jesus Carmona, Manuel Liñan, Marco Flores, Jesús Carmona, Olga Pericet, Pastora Galván, La Chiqui de Jerez, La Truco, Miguel Cañas, Matilde Coral, Inmaculada Ortega, Concha Jareño, Angeles Gabaldón, Alicia Márquez, Ricardo López, Emilio Ochando, Ana María López, Felipe Mato, Belén Maya, Javier Latorre, Karen Lugo, and María Bermúdez.
 She travels regularly to Spain to study, maintain her connection to flamenco’s roots, and to share her experiences with others.
 Laura is known for her strong technical skills, attention to detail, and passion as a performer and instructor.
 She is fueled by the challenge and beauty of flamenco and believes anyone who is moved by flamenco has the capability to access it.
 Find out more about Laura here.